Rabbit illnesses caused by parasites can make your rabbit's

 Rabbits are an intermediate host for the dog tapeworm (Taenia pisiformis).
 Infection comes from contamination of their living space by dog/coyote feces, or from hay contaminated by feces.

-Get the full scoop on tapeworms and the tapeworm life cycle here.
+the full scoop on tapeworms and the tapeworm life cycle here.

-Ivermectin is typically the treatment of choice for many parasites.
-If using a 1% solution, dose at the rate of 0.02 to 0.025 milliliters (ml or cc) per pound.
-Page 251 in Rabbit Raising Problem Solver offers a weight chart and dosage amounts.
+If using an injectable 1% solution, dose at the rate of 0.02 to 0.025 milliliters (ml or cc) per pound.
+Page 261 in Rabbit Raising Problem Solver offers a weight chart and dosage amounts.
 Administer as a subcutaneous injection.

 Ivermectin is generally considered to be quite safe, including for pregnant does according to MediRabbit.

-However, there ARE dangers with Ivermectin use, especially if used (or overused) regularly!
+However, there are dangers with Ivermectin use, especially if used (or overused) regularly.
 It is possible that the prophylactic use of Ivermectin on a regular basis may result in reproductive tract damage, up to and including sterility, especially in bucks.
 Does may sustain high levels of inflammation, bleeding in the uterus, destruction of eggs, and failure to conceive.
 Prognosis for recovery is tied to the severity of damage.

 If you've been administering a lot of ivermectin consistently for over a month, and your does begin to fail to conceive or kindle litters, include ivermectin usage in your review of possible culprits.